rydmike/issue_m3_multi_report/lib/20_google_fonts_text_theme_color.md

 The change is potentially breaking, but it makes `GoogleFonts` default TextThemes better in all `ThemeData` modes in Flutter.
 Importantly, it also gives us correct M3 mode font colors by default when we use M3.

+If the **hard coded** M2 light mode colors for some reason are critical in the current `TextThemes` returned by `GoogleFonts`, maybe consider adding another new `TextTheme` getter where all `TextStyle` colors are null.
+This, as a more suitable optional/new default `TextTheme` more usable and suitable for `ThemeData` consumption.

 Currently, I'm using a version of the fix presented in the attached sample in FlexColorScheme.
 As seen, I found a "reasonably" safe way to check when a given passed `TextTheme` is using a default GoogleFonts TextTheme, and only set colors to null then.
 It would be nice to not need this workaround. but I can of course continue to use it.
 Still it might also be nice to not have all users of GoogleFonts that use vanilla `ThemeData` struggle with this issue.

 ### Issue sample code